-They might try to convince you to purchase it from them so they can easily roll it into your monthly payment, but they will likely charge you more than if you went through your standard insurance company.
+They might try to convince you to purchase it from them so they can easily roll it into your monthly car payment, but they will likely charge you more than if you went through your standard insurance company.

-In fact, some reports indicate that car dealerships charge as much as four times as much as traditional insurance companies, simply pocketing the difference for profit.
+Some reports indicate that car dealerships charge as much as four times as much as traditional insurance companies, simply pocketing the difference for profit.

 Shop around before making a decision.
 If the salesman tries to pressure you or bully you into choosing right then, simply decline.
 Know that there are plenty of other places where you can find gap insurance, and probably at much better rates.

 Similarly, your car salesman will undoubtedly attempt to sell you an extended warranty along with your vehicle.
-Also known as a vehicle service contract, this agreement allows you to pay extra upfront in return for coverage of certain repairs performed on your vehicle.
+Also known as a vehicle service contract, this agreement allows you to pay extra up front in return for coverage of certain repairs performed on your vehicle.

-You’ll have to talk to your salesman to find out exactly what type of extended warranty your vehicle will be eligible for to determine if it’s a good deal.
+You’ll have to talk to your salesman to find out exactly what type of warranty your vehicle will be eligible for to determine if it’s a good deal.
 However, it’s worth noting that research performed by Consumer Reports shows that the median price for a policy is $1,200, yet 55% of consumers don’t use their coverage at all.

 The median savings on repairs only amounted to $837, which still doesn’t cover the cost of the typical warranty.
-Before you decide whether or not an extended warranty is right for you, research specific plans and gauge your own appetite for risk.
+Before you decide whether or not an extended warranty is right for you, research specific plans and gauge your appetite for risk.